axilis/typescript-fullstack/README.md

 # typescript-fullstack-boilerplate
-Boilerplate for Node, Expres, React, Redux and TypeScript
+Boilerplate for Node, Express, React, Redux and TypeScript